kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 ## Specifying Data Types in Arguments and Return Values

-It is always good to ask the question, "What is the input?" and also "What is the output?".
-This is part of our PCDIT framework of Problem Statement.
+It is always good to ask the question, "What is the input?" and also, "What is the output?".
+This is part of our PCDIT framework of the Problem Statement.
 We can apply that framework to design our user-defined function.
-In this problem, our input is steps in 30 seconds and the output expected is the cadence.
+In this problem, our input is the number of `steps` in 30 seconds, and the output expected is the cadence.

-In the above code, `steps` is the only input argument.
-If you have more than one input arguments, you can separate them using a comma.
-The output of the function is specified using a special keyword `return`.
-In this case the output is this `steps * 2` which is the cadence.
+In the above code, steps is the only input argument.
+If you have more than one input argument, you can separate them using a comma.
+The output of the function is specified using a special keyword, return.
+In this case, the output is `steps * 2`, which is the cadence.

-In asking the input and output of our problem statement, we must also ask, "What is the data type?" or "What kind of data is this?".
-The input `steps` is most probably a whole number and so we can use `int` data to represent steps.
+When asking about the input and output of our problem statement, we must also ask, "What is the data type?" or "What kind of data is this?".
+The input, `steps`, is most probably a whole number, so we can use `int` data to represent steps.
 Similarly, since the cadence calculation is just a multiplication by 2, we would expect that the output is also an `int`.

 Python 3.6 onwards allows you to annotate the input and output data type for static type checker to verify.
 The above function definition can be re-written as follows.